Hackathonzx/DeGPUhub-repo/README.md

 The HybridEncryption contract uses elliptic curve digital signature algorithms (ECDSA) for simple verification and hybrid encryption techniques, combining public-key encryption (RSA) for data confidentiality and symmetric-key encryption (AES) for data privacy.
 The contract is deployed on the Ethereum-compatible chain, Arbitrum, but can be adapted to other blockchains.

-# Hackathon Requirements Addressed:
+# Project Addressed:
 1. Privacy & Security: Implementing hybrid encryption for sensitive user data, including reputation scores and rental contracts.
 2. Real-world Applications: Hybrid encryption enhances security in decentralized computing and AI, solving privacy concerns in decentralized infrastructures.
 3. Mind Network Features: Utilizing blockchain to store encrypted data and ensuring interoperability with Mind Network’s decentralized AI solutions.

 # Table of Contents
 1. Introduction
-2. Hackathon Requirements
+2. Project Addressed
 3. Smart Contract Structure
 4. Installation & Setup
 5. Deployment